iauker01/InterFact/Design/BusinessRequirements.md

 so that the Interfact system can expand dynamically.
 This means we do not have to have budget for cameras, but a future Interfact business partner can purchase them.

-## BR3 - Have an admin dashboard that provides reports and merges colected data.
+## BR3 - An admin dashboard that provides reports and merges colected data.

 The secondary client wants to have an admin dashboard that will be used to see reports on collected/merged data.
 It will also be used to provide data to a webapp in the future.